I started drawing at very early age. I might have been 1,5 or 2; I don't recall exactly.

-Like so many other children I drew what I saw, what I wanted to see or, on a rare occasion, what I was afraid of.
+Like so many other children I drew what I saw, what I wanted to see or, on a rare occasion, what scared me.

 I submerged in the ocean of my imagination, and it almost felt as if the world beyond the surface of a drawing was real.